dcarda/docker.example01/Step_2/README.md

 The first line gets the image we built in Step 1.
 If you don't have a local image it will automatically run out to Docker Hub and download it for you.

-The bottom for lines are copying jars files which were downloaded when we did the Maven dependency update.
+The bottom four lines are copying jars files which were downloaded when we did the Maven dependency update.

 ```text
 FROM codewarrior23/personal-repository:wildfly-step1